Contemporary-Physicslab/TN2985/chapters/Experiment 2/Spectral_lines.md

 Up until now, we have discussed the operation of a diffraction grating according to a transmission grating.
 However, reflection gratings are more commonly used.
 These have accurate grooves instead of translucent lines.
 Everything that has been said above about plane waves, point sources, including {eq}`eq:order_of_interference` is also true for reflection gratings.

-At the derivation of eqn. {eq}`eq:order_of_interference` it is assumed that the incoming plane wave falls perpendicular into the diffraction grating.
+At the derivation of eq. {eq}`eq:order_of_interference` it is assumed that the incoming plane wave falls perpendicular into the diffraction grating.
 That restriction does not have to be made.
 The plane wave can also fall at an angle with the normal of the diffraction grating. {numref}`fig:Grating_reflection` demonstrates how the angles of the exiting bundles can be found for a parallel bundle that falls at angle $i$ with the normal of the diffraction grating.

 ```{figure} /figures/Spectral/figuur8.png